Querying

 THE BOOK OF HOURS

-When environmentalist Jacaranda James travels 20 years into the past and assumes her 22-year-old identity in Paris, she must reboot her relationship with her dead mother and reconnect with the younger version of her soon-to-be-ex husband – all in order to ensure her daughter’s existence.
+When environmentalist Jacaranda James travels 20 years into the past and assumes her 22-year-old identity in Paris, she must reboot her relationship with her dead mother and reconnect with the younger version of her soon-to-be-ex husband – if only to ensure her daughter’s existence.
 But after she accidentally boomerangs to the future, can she get back in time to save her true love’s life?
-Complete at 78,000 words, THE BOOK OF HOURS would sit comfortably on a shelf with Emma Straub’s THIS TIME TOMORROW and Matt Haig’s THE MIDNIGHT LIBRARY.
+Complete at 72,000 words, THE BOOK OF HOURS is a time-travel romantasy that nods to Lisa Gabaldon’s OUTLANDER and Audrey Niffenegger’s THE TIME TRAVELER’S WIFE (only with a HEA).

 An “engrossing, well-written time travel tale that somehow manages to be a charming coming-of-age story and, at the same time, a wistful, thoughtful meditation on love, aging, intimacy, regret, and the body.
 Rachel Lincoln Sarnoff dips in and out of the past with ease and skill.” - Charles Yu, author of INTERIOR CHINATOWN

 Why I wrote this book: In 1994, I was an au pair in Paris.
-When I returned in 2018 with my teenaged daughter, I was fascinated to discover how much remained unchanged.
+When I returned in 2018 with my teenaged daughter, I was fascinated to discover how much remained unchanged and that’s when I began writing this story.
 This book is for those of us who fantasize about going back in time to fix our mistakes — like, everyone.

 THE WET SEASON

-Two former best friends reconnect at a moment of crisis and escape to a Central American eco paradise to flip a house, where Belinda builds back her shattered self-image and Celeste explores her queer identity.
-But when Celeste discovers a looming threat to reproductive rights and that her fixer-upper was once a medication abortion clinic, she and Belinda must address their conflicting memories of the past and competing visions for the future to preserve their friendship – unaware that their lives are also at stake.
-Complete at 77,000 words, THE WET SEASON shares DNA with the power dynamics and subversive speculative elements of Kevin Wilson’s NOTHING TO SEE HERE and the unlikely collaborators and tropical island setting of Swan Huntley’s THE GODDESSES.
+Two thirtysomething former best friends reconnect and escape to a Central American eco paradise, where Celeste struggles to come out as queer while Belinda builds back her shattered self-image.
+But when they discover the house they bought to flip was once an abortion safe haven and the seemingly idyllic island increasingly restricts women’s reproductive rights, they must address conflicting memories of the past and competing visions for the future – unaware that their lives are also at stake.
+Complete at 77,000 words, THE WET SEASON is upmarket fiction that shares DNA with the power dynamics and subversive speculative elements of Kevin Wilson’s NOTHING TO SEE HERE and the unlikely collaborators and tropical island setting of Swan Huntley’s THE GODDESSES.
+Think “Thelma & Louise,” but with a far happier ending.

 “THE WET SEASON has its own gravitational pull and I was sucked into orbit immediately.
 Celeste and Belinda are unforgettable.
 As they run away from the chaos of their own lives, they run toward each other.
 And I was running right there along with them — a captivating, breathless reading experience.” - Allison Macy-Steines, writer and poet